 Tap Into Drug Company Patient Assistance Programs

 Many drug companies realize that not all patients can afford their products, and as such established patient assistance programs to subsidize expensive medications partially or fully.
-To access these reduced-price drugs, you must apply directly with the company and meet certain income criteria.
+To access these reduced-price drugs, you must apply directly to the company and meet certain income criteria.
 However, if you do qualify, you’ll receive a voucher that allows you to purchase your prescriptions at a significantly reduced cost.

 Check Your Bill